PonderaLab/datascience4economists/README.md

 As well described in the Syllabus, this course will make use of **Python 2.7 and R.**

+In order to make it dynamic, we'll use the famous [Jupyter Notebooks](https://jupyter.org/).
+Please install it following the instructions [here]().
+Some times we'll also like to use this [web versions](https://nbviewer.jupyter.org/) of the notebooks.

 ### Download and Install R